ilhaam-start/CV/README.md

 - BSc Accounting
 - Grade: 2.1

+## Extra Curricular & Certifications

+**Accenture North America - Data Analytics and Visualization Job Simulation on Forage** - (10/2023)
+- Completed a simulation focused on advising a hypothetical social media client as a Data Analyst at Accenture.
+- Cleaned, modelled and analysed 7 datasets to uncover insights into content trends to inform strategic decisions.
+- Prepared a PowerPoint deck and video presentation to communicate key insights for the client and internal stakeholders.

 ## Hobbies

 - Sport – At the start of the year I picked up basketball and I attend sessions weekly in order to build on my skills.
 I’ve always really enjoyed competitive team sports, so this has been great.
 I like keeping active so I also go swimming when I can.